Carcraftz/TLS-Fingerprint-API/README.md

 Modify your code to make requests to the server INSTEAD of the endpoint you want to request.
 Ex: If running on localhost, make requests to http://127.0.0.1:8082.
 Make sure to also remove any code that uses a proxy in the request.

 Add the request header "poptls-url", and set it equal to the endpoint you want to request.
-For example, if you want to request https://httpbin.org/get, you would add the header "poptls-url" = "https://httpbin.org/get"
+For example, if you want to request https://httpbin.org/get, you would add the header "poptls-url" = "https://httpbin.org/get".
+Also you need to add the "user-agent" header.

 Optional: Add the request header "poptls-proxy" and set it equal to the URL for the proxy you want to use (format: http://user:pass@host:port or http://host:port).
 This will make the server use your proxy for the request.